octobercms/docs/3.x/extend/system/routing.md

 });
 ```

-You may even register a route that responds to all HTTP verbs using the `any` method:
+You may even register a route that responds to all HTTP methods using the `any` method.

 ```php
 Route::any('foo', function () {